 published on 28 April 2011

-During the Third Punic War, Lepcis Magna became an ally of the Romans, which made it become a favored and important city within the Roman Empire.
+During the Third Punic War, Lepcis Magna became an ally of the Romans, which made it a favored and important city within the Roman Empire.
 During the civil war between Pompey and Caesar, the city sided with Pompey and at the end of the war and Caesar's victory, the city lost its favorable status.
-Augustus accepted to give back this status to Lepcis Magna and an imperial cult for him was created in the city.
+Augustus agreed to return this status to Lepcis Magna and an imperial cult for him was created in the city.

-The Romans left Lepcis Magna during the sixth century, after an attack of the Levathae, a Berber tribe.
+The Romans left Lepcis Magna during the 6th century, after an attack of the Levathae, a Berber tribe.
 The Byzantines came back to Lepcis, but only in a little part of the city.